ODRE-Framework/ODRE-Framework/README.md

 # ODRE-Framework

 This project is part of the research effort conducted by the [Ontology Engineering Group (OEG)](https://oeg.fi.upm.es/) at the [Universidad Politécnica de Madrid (UPM)](https://www.upm.es/).
-Our main objective is to explore and develop solutions that use ODRL to run privacy policies in digital environments, achieving transparency and control over the use of personal data.
+Our main objective is to explore and develop solutions based on the W3C standard [ODRL](https://www.w3.org/TR/odrl-model/) to define, use, and enforce privacy policies in digital environments, achieving transparency, control, and data sovereignty over data; particularly in descentralised environments like [Dataspaces](https://internationaldataspaces.org/).

-The implementations in this repository are mainly developed in [Python](https://github.com/ODRE-Framework/odre-python) and [Java](https://github.com/ODRE-Framework/odre-java).
-Both the libraries and the examples you will find here are intended for researchers, developers and professionals interested in applying ODRL in their systems.

 ### Objetives

- - Applied research
+ - Applied research.
  - Practical solutions.
  - Academic and industry collaboration.

 ### How to contribute

-You are welcome to participate in the project.
-If you have ideas, suggestions or find bugs, feel free to create an issue or make a pull request.
-We want to build a community around the use of ODRL.
+In our community we believe that innovation thrives through collaboration.
+Our mission is to develop cutting-edge, open-source components that empower developers and researchers around the ODRL policices.
+Whether you’re passionate about writing code, exploring new technologies, or contributing with research, there’s a place for you here!
+Together, we can push boundaries, solve real-world problems, and create tools that benefit everyone.
+We are open to any colaboration and glad anyone to participate and join our team.

+### Enforce implementations

+For enforcing ODRL policices we count with two implementations developed in [Python](https://github.com/ODRE-Framework/odre-python), distributed through 'pip', and [Java](https://github.com/ODRE-Framework/odre-java), distributed through 'maven'.
+Both the libraries and different examples can be found in their repositories,  which intended for researchers, developers and professionals interested in applying ODRL in their systems.

 ### Publications